Updated: Jun 14

 All medium grant recipients' events will celebrate this year's theme, Glass: More than meets the eye.
 Events will be held in metropolitan Perth, during National Science Week (13 - 21 August), and will be free of charge to all participants.

 From Eyes to Glass to Aluminium: A History of Astronomy

 Octagon Theatre UWA, Thursday 18 August

-- International Centre Radio for Astronomy Research
+- International Centre for Radio Astronomy Research

 ICRAR will run a public lecture by Dr Sabine Bellstedt; the dynamic 2021/22 Superstar of STEM and widely-published local ICRAR astrophysicist, to promote and share the history of astronomy from the first people to stare at the skies, to the handmade telescopes of Galileo, to the modern day instruments probing the universe.
 The lecture will explain how Indigenous Australian knowledge of the night sky was observed and garnered with the naked eye, how glass was employed in the development of telescopes, and how silicone, a derivative of sand which is also used to make glass, is now used in supercomputers and radio astronomy.

 - Victoria Park Community Centre, Saturday 20 August

 Through a range of activities scientists, creative practitioners, and play makers will fire up, bend, and stretch participants' understanding of the material’s origin story, properties, and role in everyday life.
 The activities aim to captivate and educate by offering hands-on engagement with glass.
 Think glass making demos, a pop-up glass science lab, a giant PVC pipe marble run and much more - all exploring how the material's characteristics, uses, and potential absolutely extends to more than meets the eye!
 By partnering with Umbrellas & Footprints, the centre has designed a day that will be inclusive, immersive, and full of discovery for all ages.

 Microscopy: revealing the hidden detail of our world